If I Open the Window, Should I be Worried about CO2 Entering My Room?

 Want to learn more about breathing clean air?
 Join thousands more and stay up to date on protecting your health.

-Was this article useful?00
+Was this article useful?20

 Smart Air low cost purifiers

-Smart Air is a social enterprise that creates simple, no-nonsense air purifier and provides free education to protect people’s health from the effects of air pollution.
-We are proud to be the only certified B-Corp dedicated to fighting air pollution.
+Smart Air is a social enterprise and certified B Corp that offers simple, no-nonsense air purifiers and provides free education to protect people from the harms of air pollution.

 Certified B-Corp air purifier company